 We collect maps and geospatial data from all time periods and all places in all languages.
 We are particularly interested in acquiring maps and objects that document how people have used and continue to use maps, whether it be in maps, cartographers’ drafts and journals, artists’ books, or ephemera.
 We seek out data that helps answer questions about the natural world and the people in it such as census data, population data, and climate information.
 Then we help analyze that data and bring out new geospatial insights.

-- Our space can be accessed via a flight of stairs down from ground level at the Pusey Library main entrance or the Lamont Library west entrance.
+You can access our space via a flight of stairs down from ground level at the Pusey Library main entrance or through the Lamont Library west entrance.
 Access without stairways is available through the Lamont Library main entrance via the ramp at the Quincy Street gate.

 Accessibility of the Harvard Map Collection

 - The closest accessible entrance to the Harvard Map Collection and Pusey Library is the main entrance to Lamont Library.
 This entrance can be accessed via Quincy Street and is accessible by automatic door and ramp.
 There are two elevators that go down to level B of Lamont that connects to Level 1 of Pusey Library and the Map Collection.